Finland

 Birthgap Generational Indicator (TFG)

-In 2024, Finland's Birthgap Generational Indicator (TFG) stands at 39.6%, matching a total fertility rate (TFR) of 1.25.
-This figure remains almost the same as in 2023, showing minimal change.
-Over the last five years from 2020 to 2024, the TFG has been on an upward trend, averaging 35.7%.
-Compared to the 1980s average of 19.2%, the current value is roughly 20.4 percentage points higher.
-On the global stage, Finland is placed 13th among 38 countries, while within Europe it holds the 8th position out of 31.
+In 2024, Finland's Birthgap Generational Indicator (TFG) stands at 39.6%, corresponding to a total fertility rate (TFR) of 1.25.
+This figure shows minimal change from the previous year, 2023, when it was 39.3%.
+Over the last five years (2020–2024), the indicator has been increasing, averaging 35.7%.
+Compared to the 1980s average of 19.2%, the current level is approximately 20.4 percentage points higher.
+On a global scale, Finland holds the 13th position among 38 countries, while within Europe, it ranks 8th out of 31.

 Source: Human Fertility Database.